ROBOTIS-GIT/emanual/docs/en/parts/sensor/ax-s1.md

 |0|There are no commands transmitted by REG_WRITE|
 |1|There are commands transmitted by REG_WRITE.|

-`Note` If ACTION command is executed, the value is changed into 0.
+**NOTE** : If ACTION command is executed, the value is changed into 0.
 {: .notice}

 ### <a name="ir-arrived"></a>Arrival of New Remocon Data